usgs/shakemap/docs/_sources/manual4_0/tg_architecture.rst.txt

-For example, if an earthquake occurred within the 'scr' region, but was 40 km from the "acr" region, and the 'acr' region's horizontal buffer was 100 km, then the 'scr' region would be given a weight of 1.0, and the 'acr' would be given (100 - 40) / 100 = 0.6.
-Normalizing by the total, the final weights would be 0.625 'scr' and 0.375 'acr'.
+For example, if an earthquake occurred within the 'scr' region, but was 40 km from the "acr" region, and the 'acr' region's horizontal buffer was 100 km, then the 'scr' region would be given a weight of 1.0, and the 'acr' region would be given (100 - 40) / 100 = 0.6.
+Normalizing
+by the total, the final weights would be 0.625 'scr' and 0.375 'acr'.

 Each region's GMPE set is in turn comprised of a weighted set of other GMPE sets, based on the earthquake's depth.
 For each of the non-subduction regions,
-*sm_select* builds a weighted combination of the configured GMPE sets based on the event's depth.
-If the earthquake falls within a subduction regions, STREC reports the probabilities that the earthquake is crustal, on the subduction interface, or within the subducting slab. *sm_select* combines the GMPE sets for each of these regimes, weighted by their probabilities, into a subduction GMPE set that is specific to the earthquake's location.
+**select** builds a weighted combination of the configured GMPE sets based on the event's depth.
+If the earthquake falls within a subduction region, STREC reports the probabilities that the earthquake is crustal, on the subduction interface, or within the subducting slab. **select** combines the GMPE sets for each of these regimes, weighted by their probabilities, into a subduction GMPE set that is specific to the earthquake's location.

-*sm_select* also considers the earthquake's presence within, or distance from, any number of user-defined geographic layers.
+**select** also considers the earthquake's presence within, or distance from, any number of user-defined geographic layers.
 If the earthquake is within a layer, that layer's